A Very, Merry Successful Marketing Technology Summit 2018

 - Embrace Change

 Attendees learned about Martec’s Law, which states that technology changes exponentially and that organizations are hard-pressed to keep up.
 This conundrum is the greatest management challenge of the 21st century.

 The next session was presented by Harry Gold, CEO of Overdrive Interactive.
 Attendees discovered how to optimize the full customer journey in three layers: media, technology, and persuasion.
 The key question to always ask is “And Then What?” to map the user journey and then measure what’s working in your marketing tech stack components.

 How can you perfect your sales and marketing relationship?
 Ziff Davis B2B’s Amanda Joyner, Vice President of Global Marketing, Mike DeMaio, Director of Strategic Accounts, and Carlie Pratt, Marketing Manager, shared their company’s sales and marketing love story.
 Some key takeaways were to shift sales leaders into marketer roles, always have the common goal of putting customers first, and have meetings with both the sales and marketing teams to align on values.

 The future of marketing is all about delivering relevant, useful, and assistive experiences.
-Tim Reis, Director, Marketing Services Traditional Managed Agencies at Google, presented on the power of technology and how brands can use it their advantages.
+Tim Reis, Director, Marketing Services Traditional Managed Agencies at Google, presented on the power of technology and how brands can use it to their advantage.
 Some tips for marketers to keep in mind: Focus on demand generation and leverage automation, and most importantly, recognize the power of the consumer.

 Research shows that by 2020, video will be 82% of consumer web traffic.
 Google’s Laura O’Connell, Agency Development Manager, and Fizz Ahmed, New Business Manager, showed attendees how to inspire action through video.
 Audience members discovered the power of integrating custom intent audiences, which means delivering engaging videos to people who previously researched your product or services.